 Healthy snacks are every tired mum’s best friend.

-And sugar is an exhausted mum’s worst enemy!
-It’s rubbish for milk supply, makes you hyper for a short while and then feel even more super shattered and cranky than you were previously.
+It makes you hyper for a short while and then makes you feel even more super shattered and cranky than you were previously.

-The trick in looking for healthy snacks is to go for those which are low GI and which keep you feeling full for longer.
-Plus those which will help you top up essential nutrients that lots of mom are short on including iron, calcium and vitamins B and D.
+Plus these kinds of healthy snack will help you top up essential nutrients that lots of mums are short on including iron, calcium and vitamins B and D.

-I’ve found I feel much better if I make sure I have a healthy snack mid morning and afternoon as this means I’m less likely to grab something sugary when I’m famished.
+I’ve found I feel much better if I make sure I have a healthy snack mid-morning and mid-afternoon, as this means I’m less likely to grab something sugary when I’m famished.

 I’m also trying to make sure I pack myself a couple of snacks when we go out so I’m less tempted to grab a coffee to keep me going as this just creates the same high and low energy swings as sugar.